 Rheumatoid arthritis (RA) can be painful.
-If you have this condition, you know about the achy joints and stiffness that comes along with RA.
-You also know about the joint damage that is occurring in your body, and that the problem is only going to keep getting worse if you are not getting the right treatment.
-Your doctor can help you find the treatment option that will work for you, and there are several options to consider.
-Many people with RA take methotrexate, and many also take Humira or another type of drug.
+If you have this condition, you are already familiar with the achy joints and stiffness that comes along with RA.
+You also know about the joint damage that is occurring in your body, and that the problem is only going to keep getting worse if you are not getting the correct personalized treatment.
+Your doctor can help you find the treatment option(s) that will work best for you, and there are several options to consider.
+Many people with RA take methotrexate, sometimes in combination with Humira or with another class of medications.
 Amjevita is a new drug about to be on the market, and its recent approval is giving more options to RA patients.

 These are generally not too severe, and they may go away in time.
 Some patients stop taking Amjevita because of these issues, but for most people these side effects either do not appear or are mild enough that they can be ignored in favor of the benefits this medication provides.
 However, like Humira, Amjevita does have other, more serious side effects that you will need to watch out for.
 These can include:

 Serious infections can be fatal.
 Significant malignancies (cancers) have occurred, so it is very important to discuss with your doctor if you have a history of cancer or other health problems that are related to cancer.
 Additionally, if you have a recent history of an infection or you get infections easily, your doctor needs to know that information as well.
 Because Amjevita suppresses your immune system, this medication may not be right for people who have had cancer in the past, who are prone to infections, or who currently have cancer or any type of infection.
 Your doctor can help you decide if Amjevita is safe for you to take.

 Other warnings and precautions from the FDA to keep in mind: